Farm Owner

 Irrigation is self-installed and maintained with repairs being recorded on the farm WhatsApp group.
 Fixed grid is being self-installed in stages to replace K-line to reduce nutrient loss and improve water use efficiency.

-A calibrated handheld Campbell Scientific HS2 probe is used to measure soil moisture before irrigation is started, or restarted after rain to ensure soil moisture deficit can accommodate the irrigation application from each irrigation type as determined by bucket testing.
+A handheld soil moisture probe is used to measure soil moisture before irrigation is started, or restarted after rain to ensure soil moisture deficit can accommodate the irrigation application from each irrigation type as determined by bucket testing.
+On the dairy farm a Holman soil moisture sensor is used for continuous readings.

-For Ngapara’s 53mm PAW the readily available water on the Hydrosense II is in the range of 30%-45%, but with the upper part of that range being above field capacity we don’t irrigate unless we get down to 30%.
+For Ngapara’s 53mm PAW the readily available water is in the range of 30%-45%, but with the upper part of that range being above field capacity we don’t irrigate unless we get down to 30%.

 Irrigation applications are managed only by trained staff and are recorded in the WhatsApp group.